prodzilla/prodzilla/README.md

 # Prodzilla 🦖

 Prodzilla is a modern synthetic monitoring tool built in Rust.
 It's focused on surfacing whether existing behaviour in production is as expected in a human-readable format, so that stakeholders, or even customers, can contribute to system verification.

-A SaaS option will be available soon.
-More at [prodzilla.io](https://prodzilla.io/).

 It's in active development, but currently supports sending custom requests, verifying responses are as expected, and outputting alerts via webhooks.

+To be part of the community, or for any questions, join our [Discord](https://discord.gg/ud55NhraUm) or get in touch at [prodzilla.io](https://prodzilla.io/).

 ## Table of Contents